 This is one of the most common questions asked about people who live with Deafness or diminished hearing capacity.
-Many people make the hurtful and harmful assumption that because they can’t hear sirens, horns, or other traffic noises, Deaf people can’t – or shouldn’t – drive.
+Many people make the assumption that because they can’t hear sirens, horns, or other traffic noises, Deaf people can’t – or shouldn’t – drive.

 Driving – yes or no?

 The short answer is yes, people with hearing loss or profound Deafness can drive in Canada.
 In fact, MTO states that Deaf drivers pass the same driving test as people who hear, and the Insurance Bureau of Canada states that hearing has no bearing on auto insurance.
 There are some countries that don’t allow a Deaf person to obtain a driver’s license, a denial of what many people feel is a fundamental right.